Spectral gap of scl in graphs of groups and $3$-manifolds: Background

 \subsection{Relative stable commutator length}

 We will use relative stable commutator length to state our results in the most natural and the strongest form.
-It was informally mentioned or implicitly used in \cite{CF:sclhypgrp,CFL16,IK}, and formally formulated and shown to be useful in scl computations in \cite{Chen:sclBS}.
+It was informally mentioned or implicitly used in \cite{CF:sclhypgrp,CFL16,IK}, and it was formalized and shown to be useful in scl computations in \cite{Chen:sclBS}.

 \begin{defn} Let $\{G_\lambda\}_{\lambda\in \Lambda}$ be a collection of subgroups of $G$.
 Let $C_1(\{G_\lambda\})$ be the subspace of $C_1(G)$ consisting of chains of the form $\sum_\lambda c_\lambda$ with $c_\lambda\in C_1(G_\lambda)$, where all but finitely many $c_\lambda$ vanish in each summation.